Tubigrip is a specially designed, elasticated tubular bandage that provides firm but comfortable support for sprains, strains and weak joints.

 3) How do I know what size to buy?

 Sizes vary from A (smallest) to

 L (largest).
-See our Size Chart to identify what is right for you.
+See our Size Chart to identify what size is right for you.

 4) How expensive is it?

 Prices vary depending on size, length and colour.
-We’ve done an extensive review of the US and UK and identified two suppliers who we would recommend: choose from US customers and UK customers
+We’ve done an extensive review of the US and UK market to find the best products at the best prices: choose from US customers and UK customers

 5) Is it reusable?